 Speaking of which, contrary to popular belief, climbs and spins are typically less dangerous in terms of having your pole come down, than moves that put sideways pressure on the lower part of the pole.

-Take a toothpick, a pencil, or any long, thin object and hold it vertically between your index finger and a tabletop.
-With your other hand, hold the middle of the toothpick between your finger and thumb and give it a wiggle.
+Take a a pencil, or any long, thin object and hold it vertically between your index finger and a tabletop.
+Apply firm but gentle pressure on the top of the pencil to keep it in place.

-Of course, a side load applied anywhere along the length of a
+Of course, a side load applied anywhere along the length of a friction fit or removable pole - if it's excessive enough - will bring it down.

 For this reason it's important to know the weight limits of your